 Different Football Formations

 Formation is the term for the team’s shape during the game, starting from back to front.
-Famous coach and football personality Marcelo Bielsa has outlined the ten different formations in football:
+Famous coach and football personality Marcelo Bielsa has outlined the 10 different formations in football:

 Different Formations in Different Phases of the Game

 In the modern game, teams have started to change formations during different phases of the game.
-This can generally be broken down into 4 phases: Low build-up, high build-up, rest defense, and high press.
+This can generally be broken down into 4 phases: Low build-up, high build-up, low press, and high press.
 Teams are rarely set up in the same formation in every phase.
 The most common example is that a back three in attack can often become a back five in defense.

 Another example is Thomas Frank’s Brentford.
 They use a man-to-man press during the high press phase, which means that they adapt the formation to the shape of the opposition(becomes a 1-3-1-4-2 in this case):